 - Privacy concerns: Reassure customers that their private data is secure.

 This isn’t a silver bullet to solve your advertising problems, but it can help mitigate the damage, at least until you switch over to alternative revenue streams.

 Article ads (sponsored content) serve as a viable alternative to standard ads.
 You’ve undoubtedly seen them across the internet.

 Ad block software doesn’t do a particularly good job of removing article ads.
-A study by PubNation found that among top 50 publishers, 44% continued to show article ads even with ad block enabled.

 Keep in mind that article ads are not native ads (though many call them as such).
 Native ads are tailored to your site and require editorial input.
 Article ads simply use your site as a distribution channel for an advertiser’s existing content.

 Thanks to Taboola and Outbrain, this ad format is easy to scale.
 You also have a lot of flexibility in deciding where and how many of these ad units to use.

 The only issue with article ads (besides occasional blocking by ad block) is that the article content might not align with your editorial standards.